Starting a new business? Get 40% off our accountancy services for 3 months! 😀

 If your business is set up as a limited company, paying yourself dividends alongside a salary is usually the most tax efficient way to draw money out.
-To help you manage the legal requirements of paying yourself from your business, we’ll explain how often you can take dividends, and how the process works.
+To help you manage the legal requirements of paying yourself from your business, we’ll explain how often you can take dividends, and what the process is for paying them.

-A dividend is the payment of a portion of a company’s profit, and is paid to its shareholders.
-Profit is essentially what is left over in the business once all taxes, expenses and liabilities have been paid.
+Dividends are payments which a company makes to its shareholders out of its profits.
+These profits are essentially what is left over in the business once all taxes, expenses and liabilities have been paid.
 Also called ‘retained profit’, this left over money may accumulate over time.
 Watch our short video below about paying yourself from your limited company using dividends.
 We know it can be confusing, so get an instant quote online if you need more help!

 There’s no limit, and no set amount – you might even pay your shareholders different dividend amounts.
 Dividends are paid from a company’s profits, so payments might fluctuate depending on how much profit is available.
 If the company doesn’t have any retained profit, it can’t make dividend payments.
 Doing so will likely to see you end up in hot water with HMRC, with penalties to pay!